 2050 Metropolitan Transportation Plan

 The Metropolitan Transportation Plan (MTP) guides funding for new projects like highways, railroads, bike lanes, sidewalks, trails, and buses for the region.
 An updated MTP is developed every 5 years by the Durham – Chapel Hill – Carrboro Metropolitan Planning Organization (DCHC MPO) and Capital Area Metropolitan Planning Organization (CAMPO) jointly.
 This plan is required by the federal government.
-The current MTP (2045) was adopted in 2018 and can be found here.
 The process to update the MTP takes about 18 months.

 The MTP is intended is to provide a transportation network that will serve the transportation needs related to expected future uses of land.
 That means the MTP will be informed by local comprehensive plans from Durham and other local cities.
 The MTP will also incorporate the Durham County Transit Plan, Greater Triangle Commuter Rail Study, and other local bicycle, pedestrian and roadway plans into its recommendations.